-“The Fifth Story” is a work of microfiction by Ukraine-born Brazilian writer Clarice Lispector (1920-1977).
+“The Fifth Story” (1964) is a work of microfiction by Ukraine-born Brazilian writer Clarice Lispector (1920-1977).
 I tend to analyse short stories by looking at their dramatic arc, but what of a story like this?
-Surely “The Fifth Story” does not fit the seven-step story structure that seems to apply to every story.
+Surely “The Fifth Story” does not fit traditional ideas of what makes a complete narrative.

 I also love when I read a story for adults which helps me to understand how children’s story works.
 (It more often works the other way, to be fair.)

 If I could persuade the fiction writers of the world to do one thing every year, it would be to read the winners of the Newbery Medal and other awards for best children’s literature.
 Writers of children’s fiction know that the apparent simplicity of the novel is anything but simple to write.
 Yet, their accomplishment offer superb models of all elements of craft.Elizabeth Lyons, Manuscript Makeover

 In understanding the strange narrative of “The Fifth Story” I’m guided by Jane Alison, who offers this story as an example of what she calls a ‘fractal’ narrative shape in her book Meander, Spiral, Explode.
 (I’ve written a lot more about plot shapes in this post.)

 STORY STRUCTURE OF “THE FIFTH STORY”